zerga9/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience)

-I am a junior software developer looking for work.
+I am a software developer, just graduated from Makers Academy.
+I have a background as self taught video editor.
 I love problem solving and computer languages, so coding is a perfect fit for me.

 ## Projects